 A bit curt, but no worries, Ron is probably a busy man and doesn’t want to waste time with formalities.

 By February 19 (four days before my requested delivery date and seven days before my departure from Sydney), I hadn’t received a shipment confirmation and was starting to worry.
-However, Ron said the bivy would be delivered in time and so I supposed that either a) MLD had neglected to send a shipping confirmation or b) the order would be shipping with expedited delivery.
+However, Ron said the bivy would be delivered in time so I supposed that either a) MLD had neglected to send a shipping confirmation or b) the order would be shipping with expedited delivery.

 This worried me.
 I was leaving Sydney in four days and two of those days were the weekend.
 I called Mountain Laurel Designs.